Knack (video game): Reception

+Critical reception

-Knack received "mixed" reviews according to the review aggregation website Metacritic.
+Knack received "mixed or average" reviews from critics, according to the review aggregator website Metacritic.

 Steve Butts of IGN praised the concept and the hero but criticized the gameplay and the story by saying "Knack's shifting size is a great idea that never really grows into anything substantial".
 Tom McShea of GameSpot praised some elements of the game, such as the environments, but also criticized the story, gameplay, and "surprisingly high" difficulty.
 McShea said, "There's not one element of Knack to rally around, to excite you.
 And without that special something, Knack crumbles just like its piecemeal protagonist."
 Tom Bramwell of Eurogamer criticized the lack of depth in the gameplay and the checkpoint balancing.
 Bramwell stated that "Knack isn't the kind of game you'll want to take home with your PlayStation 4.
 I'm all in favour of games that transport us back to the good old days of vibrant originality, but Knack simply doesn't."

 On the other hand, Game Informer's Matt Helgeson said that it's "not the most innovative or the most visually dazzling game.
 This won't be the one you put in to show off your new console to your friends.
 However, when you're done with the prettied-up versions of the big franchises, you'll find yourself wanting to return to Knack.
 It's got charm and heart, and offers a whole lot of good gameplay.
 Ultimately, that's still what's important - no matter which generation we're in."
 Destructoid's Dale North called the game "A fun romp, and definitely worth a play.
 It's easy to pick up, a joy to look at, and some of the boss battles are pretty great.
 My recommendation is that you take it in smaller doses, or try out the drop-in/drop-out cooperative play, which will definitely help when the going gets tough."
 VentureBeat's McKinley Noble called the game "a solid adventure with some surprising care put into a lot of elements that most games take for granted", but lamented the game's limited combat, linear gameplay, and shallow technical polish.
 In Japan, Famitsu gave it a score of one six, one seven, one eight, and one seven for a total of 28 out of 40 in its PlayStation 4 launch issue in February 2014.